adrian-moisa/visual-school/README.md

 - RESTfull APIs - also GraphQL demo
 - WebGL with Thre.js - some shader programming with GLSL
 - A whole bunch of development tools: VsCode, Node.js, PostMan, Redux-dev-tools, SmartGit and many others
-- And the kicker: Visual Space (building up some hype here)
+- And the kicker: Visual Space (I'm building up some hype here for a product that is currently under development)

 <br><br><br>